-Duncan Higgins is Professor of Visual Art and Bonington Gallery Committee Chair.
+Duncan Higgins is Professor of Visual Art, Director of the Centre for Artistic Research and Bonington Gallery Committee Chair.

 Professor Higgins uses painting to explore how to (re) integrate images through art into historically active conversations concerning both shared history and contemporary experience of violence.
 He explores how the production of painting can communicate an understanding of violence, faith and place through a research process involving the production of paintings, photographs, videos, texts, critical reflection and fieldwork.

 Currently Professor Higgins is also Professor of Fine Art at Bergen National Academy of Art and Design, Norway.
 In 2006 Professor Higgins was awarded a three year National Endowment for Science Technology and Arts (NESTA) fellowship.
 Professor Higgins was previously Joint programme leader for Fine Art at NTU and Visiting lecturer in Fine art at a number of art schools in UK, Scandinavia and Europe.

 unloud and Down On The Farm - 2004 ongoing - in collaboration and partnership with Solovky State Museum Reserve Russia.
 Artefacts consisting of over 2000 paintings, films, watercolours, drawings, edition of 100 artist books with single authored text, Museum publication, web site and educational programme.